-Noëlle Rouxel-Cubberly teaches French language through the lenses of French film, historical correspondence, and other aspects of French cultural life.
+Noëlle Rouxel-Cubberly teaches French language through the lenses of francophone cinema, literature, and other aspects of French cultural life.

 Rouxel-Cubberly has returned to teaching at Bennington after 12 years at the City University New York.
 She completed her PhD at CUNY’s Graduate Center and served as an assistant professor and acting coordinator of the French program at the College of Staten Island (CUNY).

 Rouxel-Cubberly’s most recent research focuses on translation.
 She also works on virtual reality, in collaboration with Ikuko Yoshida, as a tool for social justice and antiracism in the language classroom.
 She co-directs with Sarah Harris and Ikuko Yoshida our Language & Culture Program in Local Schools.